 Nancy J. Knauer is the I. Herman Stern Professor of Law and Director of Law & Public Policy Programs.
 She is an internationally recognized scholar writing in the areas of identity, sexuality, and gender.
 Professor Knauer was selected as one of 26 law professors from across the nation to be featured in the book What the Best Law Teachers Do, published by Harvard University Press in 2013.
 Selections were made from more than 250 nominees teaching at more than 100 law schools.
 She teaches in the areas of Law & Public Policy, Political & Civil Rights, Property, Taxation, and Trusts & Estates.

-Professor Knauer is also the co-founder of the Aging, Law & Society Collaborative Research Network of the National Law & Society Association and serves on the Executive Committee of the Family Law Institute of the National LGBT Association.
-She organizes an annual “Theory Meets Practice” Conference that brings together academics, advocates and policy makers to engage cutting-edge legal issues dealing with changing concepts of equality, liberty, and identity.
+Professor Knauer is also the co-founder of the Aging, Law & Society Collaborative Research Network of the National Law & Society Association and served on the Executive Committee of the Family Law Institute of the National LGBT Association.

 Professor Knauer has been named a University “Great Teacher,” the highest honor bestowed by Temple University.
 She received the first annual CPR Dispute Resolution Award for teaching problem solving in the law school for her Transactional Practice Materials.
 Professor Knauer is also a four-time recipient of the George P. Williams Award for excellence in teaching.
 She received the Friel-Scanlan Award for scholarship for her article Science, Identity and the Construction of the Gay Political Narrative, 12 Law & Sexuality 1 (2003) and has received the Outstanding Faculty Service Award.
 She has served as Associate Dean for Academic Affairs and is the former Peter J. Liacouras Professor of Law.
 Professor Knauer’s most recent publications can be accessed through her publications page.